gaurang-delavadiya/extrahop-devrepo/README.md

-# ExtraHop integration resources
+# ExtraHop resources for extended integrations

-This repository includes resources that extend the functionality of ExtraHop integrations.
+This repository includes resources that enable you to add extended functionality to ExtraHop integrations.